 If you’re not ready to care for a pet but love animals, you could volunteer at HOPE for Animals, a local low-cost spay/neuter and wellness clinic.

 Loneliness can lead to depression.
 Depression is generally felt over a period of time and is accompanied by feelings of hopelessness, inadequacy, helplessness, changes in appetite and sadness.

 Reach out if you think you or your loved one is experiencing signs of depression.
 Talking with a friend, family member, worship leader, counselor or healthcare provider can help you feel better, physically and emotionally.
 If you’re employed, your company may provide an employee assistance program (EAP).
 EAP counselors can help you with a variety of social and emotional difficulties.

 Parkview Behavioral Health can also help in time of need if you or your loved one is seriously depressed.
-Call the Access Center at (260) 373-7500 or (800) 284-8439, 24 hours a day.
+Call the Help Line at (260) 373-7500 or (800) 284-8439 anytime, 24 hours a day.
 Our dedicated assessment specialists can answer your questions, provide recommendations and offer referrals to other agencies where you can receive help or help others.